Introduction: AUTOMATIC TEMPERATURE COMPENSATION OF ATLAS'S CONDUCTIVITY SENSOR

 c) In the IDE, go to Sketch -> Include Library -> Add .ZIP LIbrary -> Select the Ezo_I2c_lib folder you just downloaded.
 The appropriate files are now included.

-There are two sample codes which will work for this project.
+There are two sample codes that will work for this project.
 You can choose either.

 The "temp_comp_example" code works by setting the temperature in the EC sensor and then take a reading.
 As for the "temp_comp_rt_example" code, the temperature is set and a reading is taken in one shot.
 Both will give the same result.